IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

 - how to detect an *ArUco* marker,
 - how to compute the pose of a marker,
 - how to make a basic augmented-reality render (we superimpose a plane onto the *ArUco* marker),
-- how to undistort a video according to the camera intrinsic parameters,
+- how to undistort a video according to the intrinsic parameters of the camera,
-- how to distort a 3D render according to the camera intrinsic parameters,
+- how to distort a 3D render according to the intrinsic parameters of the camera,
-- how to synchronize efficiently a video process pipeline with the video playback using ``SSignalGate``.
+- how to synchronize a video process pipeline with the video playback efficiently, using ``SSignalGate``.

 To use this application, you must open a calibration and a video.
 Samples are provided in the bundle folder of the appplication, ``share/sight/TutoSimpleAR-0.4`` on Linux/MacOs and ``share\TutoSimpleAR-0.4`` on Windows: